kachick/chawan/doc/mailcap.md

 ### Templating

-%s, %t works as described in the standard.
-However, named content type fields (%{...}) only work with %{charset} as of now.
-(TODO: fix this.)
+`%s`, `%t`, and named content type fields like `%{charset}` work as described in the standard.

 If no quoting is applied, Chawan will quote the templates automatically.
 (This works with $(command substitutions) as well.)

-DEPRECATED:
+DEPRECATED

-Also, the non-standard template %u may be specified to get the original URL of the resource.
-Note that this is no longer recommended; instead, use the
+The non-standard template %u may be specified to get the original URL of the resource.
+(As far as I can tell, this is a Netscape extension that may or may not be compatible with other implementations.)

-$MAILCAP_URL environment variable which is set to the same value before the execution of every mailcap command.
+Use of this is not recommended; instead, use the `$MAILCAP_URL` environment variable which is set to the same value before the execution of every mailcap command.

 ### Fields